kahunacoder/siege/README.md

 docker run -it --rm siege -t30s -c10 -b -v -d1 --header="Authorization:Basic dXNlcjpwYXNzd29yZA==" 'https://example.com'
 ```

-Replace `user` and `password` with your actual username and password.
-The output will be the base64-encoded string that you can use in the `--header` option of the `siege` command.

 ```bash
 Lifting the server siege...
 Transactions:                 526    hits